ZhuYun97/ENGINE/README.md

 Under Review

-> This repository is still under working.
+> This repository is still on progress.

 ## Overview
 In this paper, we propose ENGINE, a *parameter- and memory-efficient fine-tuning method* for textual graphs with LLM encoder as depicted in Figure 2(Right).
 The key insight is to combine the LLMs and GNNs through a *tunable side structure*, which significantly reduces the training complexity without impairing the joint model's capacity.